- Work Areas and Planting Schedules: Overview

 You can also create a Plant Schedule organized by Work Areas in your drawing.

 Work Areas are drawn with a non-plot line, and the line color from one to another will vary slightly to distinguish them from one another.
-For more information on Work Areas and how they work, see our Work Areas page.
+For more information on Work Areas and how they function, see our Work Areas documentation.

 A Work Area will appear on a single layer of your drawing.
 Once you are ready to run schedules for your entire site, you can simply Freeze each Work Area's layer.
 The schedule will not consider the Work Areas you have frozen.